alex-karpenko/git-events-runner/ROADMAP.md

 - controller: fix error with incorrect leader lock grace period
 - controller: get rid of kubert dependency
 - controller: use kube-lease-manager instead of kubert
+- tracing: upgrade to the latest module versions